un-boxing-hosting/torchapi-docker/README.md

 This version combines soyasoya5's TorchAPI on Linux Docker and Devidian's work on streamlining and updating the old Dockers.

-### Improvements from soyasoya5's TorchAPI Docker
+### Changes from soyasoya5's TorchAPI Docker
 ---
  - Wine 9 instead of Wine 6
- - More control over Docker build (Debian slim, instead of maxxxx's old Docker image)
+ - More control over Docker build (Debian slim, instead of mmmaxwwwell's Docker image)
  - Automatic Torch startup.
  - VNC access is secured with a password.